sm3222/Kimi-K2/README.md

 ## 6. License

-Both the code repository and the model weights are released under the [Modified MIT License](LICENSE).
+Both the code and the model weights are released under the [Modified MIT License](LICENSE).

 ---

 ## 7. Contact Us

-If you have any questions, please reach out at [support@moonshot.cn](mailto:support@moonshot.cn).
+If you have any questions or concerns, please reach out to us at [support@moonshot.cn](mailto:support@moonshot.cn).